MDS-book/.github/profile/README.md

 These repos contain supplementary material for the MDS book such as datasets, code, additional examples, ...

-The official companion webpage for the book is [here](https://MDS-book.org).
+The companion webpage for the book with more explanations is [here](https://MDS-book.org).

 <!--